Your Child Died, at times you feel totally lost

 You feel like your grief has a deadline.

-Everyone around you asks if you are ok and if you have moved on.
+People around you ask if you are ok and if you have “moved on.”

-When people say say, “I can’t even imagine,” although it’s nice and true, you kind of want to slap them because you are living the unimaginable.
+When people say say, “I can’t even imagine,” although it’s nice and true, you don’t even know what to say because you are living the unimaginable.